Methylsulfonylmethane (MSM) is an organic sulfur compound that occurs naturally in some plants, animals, and even in humans.

 You can find sulfur in, protein-rich foods, eggs, and cruciferous and allium vegetables:

-- Protein-rich Foods: fish, poultry, meats, nuts and legumes, are good sources of sulfur, with cysteine and methionine being the main sulfur-containing amino acids.
+- Protein-rich Foods: fish, poultry, meats, nuts, and legumes are good sources of sulfur, with cysteine and methionine being the main sulfur-containing amino acids.
 Amino acids are fundamental for the building and preservation of healthy muscle, skin, hair, and nails.

 - Eggs: high in sulfur as well as protein.

-- Allium Vegetables: garlic, onions, leeks and chives, which contain organosulfur compounds, appear to be cancer-preventative agents.
+- Allium Vegetables: garlic, onions, leeks, and chives, which contain organosulfur compounds, appear to be cancer-preventative agents.

 - Cruciferous Vegetables: broccoli, cauliflower, cabbage, kale, Brussels sprouts, turnips, bok choy, and kohlrabi.
 They have glucosinolates, sulfur-containing substances with a pungent aroma and slightly bitter taste that show anticarcinogenic activity.

 Sulfur can be extracted from the food we eat, but lamentably the amount extracted may not be significant.
-Fruits and vegetables nowadays have less vitamins and minerals than decades ago due to soil depletion (intensive agricultural methods, pollution, and pesticides strip nutrients from the soil).
+Fruits and vegetables nowadays have fewer vitamins and minerals than decades ago due to soil depletion (intensive agricultural methods, pollution, and pesticides strip nutrients from the soil).
 At the same time, most of the sulfur is lost when vegetables are cooked.

 Fortunately, organic sulfur can be made through the reaction of dimethyl sulfoxide and hydrogen peroxide, which gives birth to MSM (also called dimethyl sulfone, DMSO2, and methyl sulfone).

 MSM is a powerful supplement – here are six areas that MSM can help improve: